christofferholmstedt/bachelor-thesis-use-of-dane-in-identity-fedeartions/instructions/federationOperator-MetadataAggregator.md

 The tricky part is to sign the XML files with suitable time inbetween.

 ### Signing of the XML files
-We got help from Leif Johansson (SUNET) with this one and linked us to the scripts used by the identity federation "skolfederation.se" in Sweden.
+We got help from Leif Johansson (SUNET) with this one who sent us a link to the scripts used by the identity federation "skolfederation.se" in Sweden.

 http://registry.skolfederation.se/?p=skolfederation-metadata.git;a=tree